Antonio Rocco

 Antonio Rocco (1586–1653) was an Italian priest and philosophy teacher (he graduated under Cesare Cremonini), and a writer.
-Ever since 1888 when he was identified as its anonymous author, he is best known for his satirical homosexual text, L'Alcibiade, fanciullo a scola, written in 1630 and published in 1652.
+Ever since 1888, when he was identified as its anonymous author, he is best known for his satirical pederastic dialogue, L'Alcibiade, fanciullo a scola, written in 1630 and published in 1652.

 The work was immediately suppressed, and only ten copies survived the attempts to destroy the whole print run.
-The survival of the work led to, in 1862, to its translation and publishing in Italian.
+The survival of the work led, in 1862, to its translation and publishing in Italian.
 Again the work elicited immediate condemnation.
 It was denounced by the police as a liber spurcissimus (a most filthy book) and largely destroyed.